 Artisan demonstrations, live music and a children’s corner adds to the fun of this family tradition.

-Sign up now to enter the new Pumpkin Carving Contest with categories for kids, adults and professional artists.
-Timed contests will take place during the day on Sunday.
+Sign up to enter the Pumpkin Carving Contest with lots of really great prizes for all ages and abilities.
 It’s just $5 to register per person and that includes admission and your 10 – 12 lb pumpkin to carve and keep.
 Some basic tools are provided, participants are encouraged to bring their own tools.
-Check back for the registration form.
+Carving must be completed at the Museum during the festival no later than noon on Monday.
+At noon the judges will review all entries and award prizes.
+Prizes and pumpkins can be picked up starting at 1 pm on Monday.

 Admission is $4.
 Children 12 and under and Museum Members are free.
 Steam train tickets are an additional $5 each (free for Museum Members.)
 Parking is free both in the Museum’s main parking lots and the special event parking lot across Route 27 next to T & D Variety.